 Do You Have a Dive Bucket List for 2020?

 Everyone has a bucket list of things they would like to do before they leave this world.
 A scuba diver’s top 10 best diving sites he or she needs to have on their list is inevitable.

 A list of the top ten diving places in the world should include something from every type of dive.

 If you have plenty of time to go diving you could make more than the one list.

 Try compiling a bucket list of the top ten dive sites in Europe or the Caribbean and work your way around the world.

-This list is merely a suggestion of what I have on my list and sites you should consider for your own list.
+This list is merely a suggestion of what we have on our list and sites you should consider for your own list.

 1. Cape Kri – Raja Ampat, Indonesia